nise/fu-tex2hyperaudio/readme.md

 ## ToDo
-- rename and push repository
 - handle tables: extract from pdf
 - handle listing: extract from pdf
-- convert *.mark to valid hypervideo-JSON format
 - put all files in a container with relative links

 # Installation